sabiq-khan/flow-log-parser/README.md

 OK
 ```

-The command must be run from the root directory of the project, i.e. `flow-log-parser`, in order to succeed.
+The above commands must be run from the root directory of the project, i.e. `flow-log-parser`, in order for the unit tests to succeed.

 There is also a `.vscode/settings.json` file that defines a configuration for running these tests in VS Code.
 Simply navigate to the [Testing](https://code.visualstudio.com/docs/editor/testing) tab in VS Code and click the play button to run the tests.